 Guelph, Ont., June 3, 2021– On May 31, City Council approved an additional $350,000 for the COVID-19 tourism recovery fund, now totalling $700,000.
 Additional funding allows the City to further support tourism-focused organizations and businesses through pandemic recovery.

-“COVID-19 has hit Guelph’s tourism industry hard,” says Matthew Hardy Thomas, manager, Tourism and Destination Development.
+“COVID-19 has hit Guelph’s tourism industry hard,” says John Regan, general manager, Economic Development and Tourism.
 “Through the application process, we saw an ask of over $1.6 million to meet applicants’ recovery needs.
 We’re happy that Council approved extra funding as this put us in a better position to help support the tourism industry as they find ways to recover, adapt, and position themselves for long-term success during and after the pandemic.”